darrenjw/logreg/README.md

 $$\nabla l(b) = X'(y-p), \quad \text{where}\quad p = (\mathbb{1} + \exp[-Xb])^{-1}.$$

 For a fully Bayesian analysis, we also need a prior distribution.
 Here we will assume independent normal priors on the elements of $b$.
-That is, $b_i ~ N(0, v_i)$.
+That is, $b_i \sim N(0, v_i)$.
 Note that the gradient of the log of this prior is

 $$\nabla p(b) = -b\circ v^{-1}.$$